fduffoo/Flask-Currency-Converter/README.md

-# Fernando Duffoo / 2024S_INF601_VA_Advanced Programming with Python / Final Project

 # Currency Converter with Flask

-This project is a currency converter web application built using Flask and Python.
+This is a currency converter web application built using Flask and Python.
 It utilizes the Open Exchange Rates API to fetch the latest exchange rates.

 ## Features